shipcloud/shipcloud-ruby/README.md

 ### Create a new shipment

-To create a new Shipment on the shipclod platform, you need to provide the name of the carrier, to- and from-address, and the package dimensions.
+To create a new Shipment on the shipcloud platform, you need to provide the name of the carrier, to- and from-address, and the package dimensions.
 For details, see *[shipcloud API documentation on Shipments](http://developers.shipcloud.io/reference/#shipments)*
 ```ruby
 Shipcloud::Shipment.create(